lzhLab/kmcEx/README.md

 ﻿
 # kmcEx
 K-mers along with their frequency have served as an elementary building block for error correction, repeat detection, multiple sequence alignment, genome assembly, etc., attracting intensive studies in k-mer counting.
 However, the output of k-mer counters itself is large; very often, it is too large to fit into main memory, leading to highly narrowed usability.
 We introduce a novel idea of encoding k- mers as well as their frequency, achieving good memory saving and retrieval efficiency.
 Specifically, we propose a Bloom Filter-like data structure to encode counted k-mers by coupled-bit arrays— one for k-mer representation and the other for frequency encoding.
-Experiments on five real data sets show that the average memory- saving ratio on all 31-mers is as high as 16.3 when using 7 hash functions.
+Experiments on five real data sets show that the average memory- saving ratio on all 31-mers is as high as 13.81 as compared with raw input, with 7 hash functions.
 At the same time, the retrieval time complexity is well controlled (effectively constant), and the false-positive rate is decreased by two orders of magnitude.

 # installation
 kmcEx is based on **C++11**，and the installation step is very simple, in the kmodel main directory run 'make'  command, then you can get the executable kmodel.